-Since 2000, as part of Queen Mary University of London, the WHRI and the SMD have gone from strength to strength.
-In the 2008 Research Assessment Exercise, the SMD was ranked overall 5th in the UK for world-leading or internationally excellent research.
+Since 2000, as part of Queen Mary University of London, the William Harvey Research Institute (WHRI) and the School of Medicine (SMD) have gone from strength to strength.
+In the 2000 Research Assessment Exercise, SMD was ranked overall 5th in the UK for world-leading or internationally excellent research.
 Over this same period, the School's research spend increased from £18.7m to over £60m.

 Our primary research focus and excellence lies in our cardiovascular, inflammation and endocrine research themes.
 In addition, we are home to international excellence in critical care and perioperative medicine research.
 We aim to combine talents from different disciplines, such as genomics, cell biology, pharmacology, with translational bench to patient studies and large-scale clinical trials, all with the ambition of therapeutic innovation.